 - An earned undergraduate degree from an institution accredited by the Ministry of Education in the U.A.E. or by the relevant national or regional institutional accrediting body in the case of international applicants. - A 3.00 GPA (on a 4.00 scale) or better in undergraduate study.
-For students with post undergraduate credits earned at more than one institution, a separate GPA is calculated for each institution. - Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be submitted to the Admissions Office.
+For students with post undergraduate credits earned at more than one institution, a separate GPA is calculated for each institution. - Original, official transcripts of academic record from all universities, colleges or other postsecondary institutions attended by the candidate; to be submitted to the Office of Admissions.
 Transcripts should be attested by the appropriate higher education authority in the country in which the undergraduate degree was granted, and must be translated into English if they are issued in a language other than English. - Applicants with degrees granted outside the U.A.E. should obtain attestation from (a) the Ministry of the country of study; (b) the Ministry of Foreign Affairs in/of that country; and, (c) the U.A.E.
 Embassy in that country or the Embassy of the country of study in the U.A.E. and the U.A.E.
 Ministry of Foreign Affairs.

 - Equivalency letter to be obtained from the UAE Ministry of Education for all applicants with the exception of applicants with degrees granted in the UAE and approved by the UAE Ministry of Education.
-It is solely the applicant's responsibility to obtain this equivalency from MOE. - Undergraduate and Graduate Diplomas originals required for verification. - Confirmation of University Records, required from every university attended by the student before joining AUD to be e-mailed directly from the student's university to the Admissions Office at AUD (admissions@aud.edu). - A statement of the applicant's career objectives, special professional and academic interests, and other reasons why the candidate wishes to pursue their choice of program at AUD, as well as the applicant's special skills, expertise and interests that might contribute towards enriching the graduate learning at AUD. - CV or resume describing professional and academic experience. - Reference Forms: Graduate Committees will look for evidence of each candidate's maturity, seriousness of intent, perseverance, academic and professional preparedness, promise and potential, and chances of successful completion of the graduate program.
-Candidate is required to submit two official recommendation letters completed by present or former university instructors or employers.
-Letters should be on letterhead, signed and stamped or emailed directly from the recommender's work email address directly to AUD at admissions@aud.edu.
+It is solely the applicant's responsibility to obtain this equivalency from MOE. - Undergraduate and Graduate Diplomas originals required for verification. - Confirmation of University Records, required from every university attended by the student before joining AUD to be e-mailed directly from the student's university to the Office of Admissions at AUD (myapplication@aud.edu). - A statement of the applicant's career objectives, special professional and academic interests, and other reasons why the candidate wishes to pursue their choice of program at AUD, as well as the applicant's special skills, expertise and interests that might contribute towards enriching the graduate learning at AUD. - CV or resume describing professional and academic experience including two Professional or Educational References (with contact information).